 Lisa Adams, MFA, Claremont Graduate University; BA, Scripps College.
 Ms. Adams is a painter and public artist.
-She is the recipient of a Fulbright Professional Scholar Award, a Brody Arts Fund Fellowship, and a Durfee ARC Grant.
-Her work is in the collections of Eli Broad, The Edward Albee Foundation, The Frederick Weisman Museum, and the Laguna Museum of Art.
+She is the recipient of a Fulbright Fellowship, a Brody Grant and a Durfee ARC Grant.
+Her work is in the collections of Eli Broad, the Edward Albee Foundation, the San Jose Museum of Art, the Long Beach Museum of Art, and the Laguna Museum of Art.
 She has taught throughout the Los Angeles area and abroad, including the University of Southern California and the Claremont Graduate University.
-Recently her work has been included in exhibitions at the Riverside Art Museum, the Torrance Art Museum, and at the Red Dot Art Fair (New York City).
-Her work is represented by Lawrence Asher Gallery (Los Angeles) and Michael Rosenthal Gallery (San Francisco).
+Recently her work has been included in exhibitions at the San Jose Museum of Art, Gallery Fu in Yokohama, Japan, and Miami Project at the Miami Basel Art Fair.
+Her work is represented by CB1 Gallery in Los Angeles.